-Customer service expectations in the On-Demand economy
+Meeting customer expectations in the On-Demand economy

-As the novelty of the digital age has slowly worn off, more and more of us have become accustomed to having an endless supply of information and entertainment at our fingertips.
+As the novelty of the digital age is slowly wearing off, more and more of us have become accustomed to having an endless supply of information and entertainment at our fingertips.
 With this familiarity has come an increasing expectation of immediate access to other types of services, from sectors as diverse as healthcare to public transport.
 Technologies, such as 4G, have also brought with them a radical shift in consumer behaviours towards online service applications rather than independent purchases.
 Customers can now connect with an effectively limitless amount of goods and services, even on the move, and this trend is driven by a preference towards rapidly deliverable, mobile centred, service providers – services On-Demand.

 Technology companies such as Amazon, Uber, and Deliveroo have pioneered the high standards expected by consumers today, and with the upcoming launch of 5G services across many mobile providers, these will almost certainly continue to increase.
 To remain competitive, all service industries must now adapt to this changing landscape, and in doing so they face new and complex operational challenges.
 In the On-Demand economy, customer experience is directly affected by mobile communication, transparency, and personalisation, delivered via careful application design and advertising.
 But the loyalty of customers remains fundamentally tied to the key metrics of reliability, punctuality and cost.
 Customer reviews claiming slow delivery, or poor value for money, have the potential to cause significant reputational damage and reduced sales in the On-Demand marketplace.